 • We first consider circuits at zero frequency, i.e., dc circuits.
 The wavelength $\lambda = c/f$ is infinite and the circuits are discrete.
-Capacitors are open circuits and inductors short circuits.
+Capacitors correspond to an open circuit and inductors to a short circuit.
 The current in a wire with negligible resistance is constant in both time and space and the voltage drop along the wire is zero.
 The voltages and currents are determined by the Ohm's and Kirchhoff's laws.
 These follow from the static equations and relations